Yield sign: Areas where give way is used

+Areas where yield is used

 History

 A black triangle (within the standard down-arrow-shape of stop signs) was a symbol of "stop for all vehicles" from about 1925 in Germany.
 The triangular yield sign was used as early as 1937, when it was introduced in Denmark in red and white (matching the Danish flag), in 1938 when it was codified in Czechoslovakia in a blue-white variant without words, and in 1939 in the Protectorate of Bohemia and Moravia which adopted the current red-white variant.

 In the United States, the first yield sign was erected in 1950 in Tulsa, Oklahoma, designed by Tulsa police officer Clinton Riggs; Riggs invented only the sign, not the rule, which was already in place.
 Riggs' original design was shaped like a keystone; later versions bore the shape of an inverted equilateral triangle in common use today.
 The inverted equilateral triangle was then adopted by the Vienna Convention on Road Signs and Signals as the international standard.

 Country specifics

 Australia

 In Australia, the Give Way sign evolved similarly to its counterpart in the United States.
-During the 1940s and 1950s, the sign was circular and yellow.
-In 1964, the sign changed to a red triangle.
+During the 1940s and 1950s, the sign was a yellow circle.
+In 1960, the sign changed to a red triangle.
 In the 1980s, the sign adopted its modern design and gained a counterpart for use at roundabouts.

 Ireland

-In road signs in Ireland, the yield sign reads yield in most areas, although in Gaeltacht (Irish-speaking) areas the text is géill slí ("yield way") instead.
-Signs erected between 1962 and 1997 read yield right of way, which remains legally permitted.
-Signs 1956–62 had a blank white interior.
+In Ireland, the yield sign reads yield in most areas, although in Gaeltacht (Irish-speaking) areas the text is géill slí ("yield right of way") instead.
+Signs erected from 1962 until 1997 read yield right of way, which remains legally permitted.
+Signs 1956–1962 had a blank white interior.

 New Zealand

-In New Zealand, the original design also used the keystone shape as in the United States but used a black background with a red border.
-In the 1980s, the modern design was adopted.
+In New Zealand, the original design also used the keystone shape as in the US but used a black background with a red border.
+In 1987, the modern design was taken.
 On sealed roads, the give way sign is always accompanied by a white line painted on the road to clarify the rule to road users even if the sign is obscured or missing.

+South Africa

+In South Africa, the original version of the sign in red-bordered triangle pointed down in a red circular border.
+In 1974, the second version using a blue triangle pointed down with a red border.
+In 1993, the current version using a white triangle pointed down with a red border.